-The sundew, scientific name Drosera, looks like a beautiful flower or a very cool looking stem with dewdrops all over it, but the dewdrops are actually mucilage (like mucous) at the ends of the tentacles that it uses to trap its prey.
-The sundew preys on insects primarily, and wait for the insects to land on the inviting flowers.
+The sundew, scientific name Drosera, looks like a beautiful flower or a very cool-looking stem with dewdrops all over it, but the dewdrops are actually mucilage (like mucous) at the ends of the tentacles that it uses to trap its prey.
+The sundew preys on insects primarily, and waits for the insects to land on the inviting flowers.
 The insect gets stuck in the mucilage and then gets digested.
-There are about 170 different species of sundew plants in places like Africa, Venezuela and Australia.
+There are about 170 different species of sundew plants in places like Africa, Venezuela, and Australia.

 North American Pitcher

 The North American Pitcher plant will deceive some non-necessary insects at your house.
 This beautiful plant is well-prepared to capture and digest insects and fill up the missing minerals in this way.
 With several different tactics for trapping insects, the plant never stays hungry and is always well-fed.

 The North American Pitcher is very diverse in color, type, and trapping tactics.
 There are eight different species with different attractive colors.
 All of the species are beautiful but don’t trust the beauty.
 It is created for insects to be easily deceived and captured.

 You might wonder how to take care of it at home.
 First, you need to pick a location that gets five or more hours of direct sun each day and does not let its soil dry out.

 The California pitcher plant is bright green, and what makes it unique is that it has wing-shaped leaves that protrude from the top of the bulbous cap, so when you look at it for the first time, you might think it looks like the head of a snake, which is bowed down.
 This is the reason why it is sometimes referred to as the cobra pitcher plant.